w3c/wot-testing/events/2021.03.Online/README.md

    - SDW
    - OGC

+Plan:
+1. Define information model for geolocation data (in TDs, static/dynamic) - proposed spec needed.
+2. Applications - map, but with better automation this time (depends on 1!)
+3. (stretch) Geospatial filters (proposed spec) for discovery (JSON Path filter options) (depends on 1!)

 ### Discovery
 * Node-RED Integration
     - Directory-based discovery and autopopulation (in addition to existing mDNS discovery)
+    - (stretch goal) keyword-based filtering of results (using JSON Path queries, UI just has keywords to filter on)
+* Queries
-* Semantic search
+    - Semantic search - SPARQL
-* Keyword (JSON Path) search
+    - Keyword (JSON Path, X Path) search
-* Use cases and applications
+    - Use cases and applications
 * Geospatial queries (prototypes)
     - SPARQL implementation of basic geospatial filters, e.g. proximity
     - Depends on having a standard for location encoding (see above)
+    - Non-SPARQL/JSON Path geospatial filters
+* AR?

+Plan:
+1. Toumura plans improvements to Node-RED discovery
+2. Farshid to spin up LinkSmart directory service as soon as possible
+3. Examples for use of queries for various purposes -> spec, tutorial
+4. Geospatial: see above

 ## Scenarios
-These can also be used as the basis of tutorials.
 * Smart Agriculture theme
      - University of Barcelona online farm simulator
      - Agriculture CG